Tag: Christian

 In many cultures, there is a belief that for a time period (from a day to a week), the “veil” between the dead and the living is “thinned”, so that the two “sides” of the veil can interact.
 It probably was over varying times, but as the Western Church (particularly the Roman Catholic Church) spread, it likely coalesced to today (and yesterday for some).

 Is the thinning of the veil true?
 Perhaps.
-It could also be, because its a day for that belief, that we become aware of the separation between the living and dead.
-Then there was an older belief that the communion of saints was such that the thinning was irrelevant, because believers were already unified.
+It could also be, because its a day set aside for that belief, that we become aware of the separation between the living and dead.
+Then there was an older Christian belief that the of was such that the thinning was irrelevant, because believers were already unified.

 🤔 Reflection